 Biology major with a minor in Management, but full time musician and spare time bird watcher, who sometimes gets musical ideas after dog walks.

 Fast forward to now, I've released a few EP's under the name "James Davidson" which landed me a spot in a rock band with whom I toured Europe playing bass and then guitar.
 I shed that indie-soul vibe and started, for unknown reasons, to write melancholic, fantasy video game-ish, soothing, escapist and often pretentious, folk music. himalion is my current main artistic entity.
 EGRESS was himalion's debut, where I arranged, produced and recorded everything (except Drums and some Back vocals).
-On 2021, my forthcoming LP entitled BLOOMING will be released, written, recorded, produced and arranged by me.
+May of 2021 will see himalion's first LP (BLOOMING) written, recorded, produced and arranged by me.

 So, I've gotten really good at thorough editing, arranging, recording guitars, bass, drums, vocals and vintage keyboard sounds.
 I think I can write some compelling melodies too.

 Send me a note through the contact button above.

 Diogo delivered a beautiful guitar track for my song.
 He was really responsive to my direction and feedback and went above and beyond to deliver a high quality and well performed track.

 Thanks Diogo!
 I will be back!

 He deeply understood the song and what I want , and gave me brilliant ideas and high quality recording that fit the song and make it level up!

 The whole process was easy breezy, easy to work with , had a lot of patience, Very timely , great communicator , I have a great respect for his artistry, he really did his thang with the track. could've have asked for someone better.
 Exceeded my expectations